 Urinalysis and urine culture.
 These help to see if you have an infection in any part of your urinary system (urinary tract infection or UTI).
 This includes your kidneys, the tubes that send urine from the kidneys to the bladder (ureters), your bladder, and the urethra, where urine leaves your body.

-Stool culture.
+Stool sample for infection.
 This test checks for any abnormal bacteria or parasites in your digestive tract that may cause diarrhea and other problems.
 To do this, a small stool sample is taken and sent to a lab.
 Other infections can also be evaluated by a stool sample.
+This can be done by stool culture or other methods.

-Stool testing for blood (fecal occult blood test).
+Stool testing for blood (fecal immunochemical test).
 This test checks for hidden blood in your stool that can only be seen with a microscope.
 A small amount of stool is tested in a lab.
 If blood is found, it may mean you have redness and swelling (inflammation) in your GI (gastrointestinal) tract.

-Upper endoscopy, also called EGD (esophagogastroduodenoscopy).
+Upper endoscopy, also called esophagogastroduodenoscopy.
 This test looks at the inside or lining of your food pipe (esophagus), stomach, and the top part of your small intestine (duodenum).
 This test uses a thin, lighted tube called an endoscope.
 The tube has a camera at one end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
 They can also take a small tissue sample (biopsy) if needed.